Kerbside recycling collection

-- If recyclable items are placed out for removal and do not, for any reason, comply with what is allowed, the contractor shall apply a sticker stating why they do not comply.
+- If recyclable items are placed out for removal and do not, for any reason, comply with what is allowed, our contractor will leave behind a flyer stating why it has not been collected.

 How recycling is done in the Taupō District

 Check out this video to learn more about what happens to your recycling after it's collected.